 The biologists found that ticks were attracted to a chemical (called indole) that gives faeces their characteristic smell.
 Curiously, when indole was added to healthy hog scat, however, the ticks didn’t find it attractive, indicating that the indole reacts with other chemicals in the scat of sick animals to attract these parasites.
 The researchers suggest that ticks may choose their host based on the odour of their faces, thereby potentially reducing the likelihood that they’ll find a healthy host whose immune system may put up more of a fight!
 Other ticks found, generally less frequently, on hedgehogs include Dermacentor, Haemaphysalis and Rhipicephalus.

 Infection with mites, particularly Caparinia tripilis in Europe and New Zealand, can cause mange in hedgehogs; the result is a loss of hair and spines and eventual death.
 Sarcoptes and Notoedres mites have also been recorded from hedgehogs, but are generally uncommon.
-Demodex erinacei commonly infect hair follicles of European hedgehogs, but generally do not cause harm.
+Demodex erinacei infect hair follicles of European hedgehogs, but generally do not cause harm and are less common than Sarcoptes.
 In her analysis of hedgehogs brought to her rescue centre in York, Toni Bunnell observed that 6% had sarcoptic mange and 1% demodectic mange.
 Generally, prevalence of mange in British hedgehogs appears to be about 10%.

 In Hedgehogs, Nigel Reeve describes how myiasis (fly-strike) is a common and distressing illness in hedgehogs, occurring even in wounds of otherwise healthy animals.
 Essentially, myiasis (from the Greek myia, meaning “fly”) occurs when flies lay clusters of eggs in wounds or around the nose, eyes, ears, genitals or anus – the eggs hatch and the maggots begin consuming their host.
 In Europe, such infections are often caused by Lucilia blowflies.